-This study highlights the critical role of uncertainty estimation in deep learning-based classification.
+This study highlights the critical role of uncertainty learning-based estimation in deep image classification.
 By integrating techniques such as Monte Carlo Dropout, deep ensembles, and temperature scaling, we significantly enhance both the reliability and interpretability of model predictions.
-Our results demonstrate uncertainty-aware models not only improve classification accuracy but also provide calibrated confidence estimates, crucial for deploying AI in safety-critical applications.
-Embracing uncertainty transforms overconfident black boxes transparent systems capable of recognizing their own limitations, paving the way for more trustworthy and robust AI solutions.
+Our results demonstrate that uncertainty-aware models not only improve classification accuracy but also provide calibrated confidence estimates, crucial for deploying AI in safety-critical applications.
+Embracing uncertainty transforms overconfident black boxes into transparent systems capable of recognizing their own limitations, paving the way for more trustworthy and robust AI solutions.